Aston Villa FC facing overdue tax bill worth £4m

 Management for the football club are in discussions with HMRC over the issue.
 It is believed payment will be made by the end of the week.

-It is understood that the source of the issue is related to owner Dr Tony Xia being able to move funds out of his native China, where he operates a number of lucrative businesses.
+It is understood that the source of the issue is related to owner Dr Tony Xia being able to move funds out of his native China.
+There he operates a number of lucrative businesses.

 While the payment may be sorted this week, it is a nervy sign for Villa supporters, deepening the sense that a financial crisis is impending.

-After their recent 1-0 loss to Fulham in the championship playoff, fears have surfaced around Villa’s ability to meet Financial Fair Play requirements.
+After their recent 1-0 loss to Fulham in the championship playoff, fears have surfaced.
+Fears regarding Villa’s ability to meet Financial Fair Play requirements.
 FFP guidelines govern how much a club can spend relating to revenue generated.

-Due to financial losses several years running, Villa needs to raise approximately £40 million before the start of the next season, likely to result in the sale of several star players, including homegrown prospect Jack Grealish.
+And that’s a deal Aston Villa sorely needed.
+Due to financial losses several years running, Villa needs to raise approximately £40 million.
+All that before the start of the next season.
+This is likely to result in the sale of several star players, including homegrown prospect Jack Grealish.

 Xia confirmed the issue with FFP last week, saying: “We have been heavily investing for the past two seasons.
 However, the loss on Saturday means that we need to change a lot of things.